Ang3lERR404/Ang3lERR404/README.md

 # But
 Your life is yours to choose, as you only get to live once, live the way you want it.

 If that's being the most horrid person on the planet?
 Then so be it.

 -----------

 I am not who I am, I am who I'm not.

+As it is written, so it shall be done.